Real exponential sums over primes and prime gaps: Final thoughts

-for all $j \geq 0$, additionally having the marvelous property that the function initially defined for $\Re(s) > 0$, extends analytically to $\Re(s) \geq 0$, for all $j \geq 1$.
+Now, expanding the rightmost term around $\lambda = 1$ for each prime $p$, one gets in which these $\{f_j(x)\}_{j \geq 0}$ are a sequence of polynomials in $\mathbb{Q}[x]$ defined recursively by for all $j \geq 0$, additionally having the marvelous property that the function initially defined for $\Re(s) > 0$, extends analytically to $\Re(s) \geq 0$, for all $j \geq 1$.
 This makes us very willing to change the order of the sums in equation \ref{eq4.1}.
 Indeed, if we could do that, we would have in such a way that by subtracting $\difrac{1}{s}$ from each side of this equation, we would have thereby proving theorem \ref{mainresult}.

-But I was unable to show that we could exchange the order of the sums.
+Even after many months of thinking about it, I was unable to prove that it was possible to interchange the order of the sums.
+It was then that I had the idea of using the Mellin transform, but I was quickly warned that using the second primitive of the function $\tau(s)$ might not guarantee the non-existence of a pole or a branch point at $s = 0$.
+I was quite saddened by this and returned to the double sum.
+For a moment, I glimpsed the possibility of actually exchanging the order of the sums (which led me to write the third version of the article), but unfortunately this was an oversight on my part.
+After a few more months of reflection, the possibility of taking the third antiderivative of the function $\tau(s)$ (as a process of regularization of singularities through an integral transform) arose, which I believe finally resolves this journey.

 The rest of the story is in the manuscript in hand.
 We close the presentation of this article by leaving the following question to the reader.

 \begin{problem}

 How does the function $\tau(s)$ behave in a neighborhood of $\Re(s) = 0$ in the limit case $\lambda = 0$, i.e., how does the function behave near $\Re(s) = 0$?
 Does this have any meaning in relation to the distribution of prime numbers?